gsindhu001/teamcheers/README.md

 # teamcheers
 WebOCode Contest
 we have used css,js,html and materialize css.
-After wriiting the code in
+After writing the code in our favoured code editor we can run the code on a local server.